nickojlopez/teleport/rfd/0113-moderated-file-transfers.md

 ## Scope

-This RFD will cover how to implement for web SCP specifically, but may be expanded to SFTP for tsh, although my research has been mostly for web scp.
+This RFD will cover how to implement an approval process for moderated session file transfer in the web UI.
+For now, any file transfer request made by `tsh scp` that requires moderator approval will be given an error and directed to the web UI to complete.
-If at anytime there is ambiguity in this RFD for "which type of file transfers does this refer to", default to web scp only.

 ## The current issue

 When a user initiates a file transfer request (HTTP request and `tcp scp`), the system establishes a new non-interactive session to run the "exec" command.
 When we attempt to [open the session](https://github.com/gravitational/teleport/blob/64b10f1ccbeeab63c4ce91f5f11fdd74b42448d8/lib/srv/sess.go#L277) we have a check named `checkIfStart` which will pull any policies that require moderation from the current identity, and return if they've been fulfilled or not.
 This will always fail as this is a "new" session, created just a few lines before the check itself.
-Therefore, we need a way to let the server know that this request has been moderator approved.
+Therefore, we need a way to let the server know that this request has been approved in a moderated session.

 ## Details